Horti Lamiani: Excavations

 Parts of the complex of the Horti Lamiani were brought to light in these excavations but were quickly re-buried.

 Other important sculptural finds connected with the gardens are the so-called Ephedrismòs (in the Capitoline Museums) from the Piazza Dante and the statues at the Centrale Montemartini from the thermal complex of via Ariosto.
+The statues became dispersed in various museums and their exact provenance was lost, but in recent years their provenance has been painstakingly reconstructed by Häuber.

 The unity of the archaeological context was recreated for the exhibition "The quiet abodes of the gods" in 1986 based on the archives of Lanciani and on municipal deposits.

 Excavations in 2005–6 took place during the construction of metro line A in the gardens of Piazza Vittorio Emanuele II.

+and identified a building nucleus of about 160 m2 and about 50 m north of the crytoporticus complex.
+These are datable between the end of the 1st century BC and the middle of the 3rd century AD and involve successive modifications of rooms around a mosaic-paved corridor and their repaving.

 Between 2006 and 2009 excavations found unknown areas of the Horti Lamiani under the future ENPAM building, where Lanciani had documented the long cryptoporticus with an alabaster floor and precious wall decorations, punctuated by columns in precious yellow giallo antico marble with bases in gilded stucco.

+Studies of the site using archaeobiological techniques have uncovered the types of plants that the garden would have contained in Roman times.
+Evidence has been found for the existence of pear, apple and olive trees, ornamental shrubs such as Buxus and Taxus, and flowering plants such as buttercups and carnations.
+Overall, 40 different plant taxa were found which suggests that a vegetable garden may have been present alongside the larger ornamental gardens.